react-knowledgeable/rk-community-site/content/stories/recap-2/index.md

 ### 👞 Dancing with React Hooks [#2](https://github.com/react-knowledgeable/react-knowledgeable-talks/issues/2)

 Next, we had our most magical [Van](https://mobile.twitter.com/bokukage) to talk about what she learned about hooks by creating those little dancers with funny walk moves on the screen.
-Joyfully surprising everybody she demoed the moon walk 😂 The characters she created in her stage has exactly her style and that leads to her other talk at [SingaporeCSS](https://singaporecss.github.io/), [The Joy of Doing Things without the Need for Justification](https://smokinclove.github.io/the-joy-of-doing-things-without-the-need-for-justification/) - (oh look at her newest avatar, it has her MJ hat now!)
-For this day, she then dived into what she learned about hooks, how to make setInterval and useEffect have peace, her take on understanding hooks.
+Joyfully surprising everybody she demoed the moon walk 😂 The characters she created in her stage have exactly her style and that leads to her other talk at [SingaporeCSS](https://singaporecss.github.io/), [The Joy of Doing Things without the Need for Justification](https://smokinclove.github.io/the-joy-of-doing-things-without-the-need-for-justification/) - (oh look at her newest avatar, it has her MJ hat now!)
+For this talk, she then dived into what she learned about hooks, how to make setInterval and useEffect have peace, and her take on understanding hooks.

 `twitter: https://twitter.com/reknowledgeable/status/1169582223726501889`

 - [slides](https://docs.google.com/presentation/d/1mrGSHBNYoUlMYrOWZ6BMiJ4rCvfJqIq1XgTuPkePkkM/edit?usp=sharing)
 - [video](https://engineers.sg/video/dancing-with-react-hooks-react-knowledgeable--3637)

 We took a question break.
 I had a nice conversation with [Yangshun](https://twitter.com/yangshunz), who has me for [Docusaurus](https://docusaurus.io/) but it was actually the first time we met in person!
-The question break also features popcorns popped by Valentine from Hackerspace our host.
-And stickers exchange!
+The question break also featured popcorns popped by Valentine from Hackerspace our host, and stickers exchange!

 ### 🦖 How Modern Static Site Generators Work [#11](https://github.com/react-knowledgeable/react-knowledgeable-talks/issues/11)